 Malmaison was turned into a museum in 1906.
-Today, you will find at Malmaison every thing related to Josephine and her children.
+Today, you will findeverything related to Josephine and her children at Malmaison.
 It also covers Napoleon Bonaparte’s life from the time he was a general and a consul.

 How to get to Malmaison: